Midpoint Rule Calculator

 $$ \int_a^b f(x) dx \approx \Delta x \sum_{i=1}^{n} f(x_i^*) $$

-• a and b are both the lower or the upper limits
+• a and b: the lower or the upper limits

-• f(x) is the continuous function of definite integral
+• f(x): the continuous function of definite integral

 How to Calculate Midpoint Rule For Integrals?

-To calculate the midpoint rule for integrals in steps, you need to follow the midpoint rule formula.
+To calculate the midpoint rule for integrals in steps, you shoudl use the midpoint rule formula.
 Here is a step-by-step guide about how to solve the given midpoint question.

 $$ \Delta x \;=\; \frac{b-a}{n} $$